ringcentral/ringcentral-api-docs/docs/team-messaging/manual/links.md

-# Deep Linking in Glip
+# Deep Linking in RingCentral App

-If you wish to compose a deep-link, or URL to a Glip Team, use the following format:
+If you wish to compose a deep-link, or a URL to a RingCentral Team, use the following format:

     https://app.glip.com/chat/r?groupid={groupId}

-Bear in mind that this will open the web version of Glip.
+Bear in mind that this will open the web version of the RingCentral App.